Article: Young Workers

 When can you do it?

-This depends on whether it is a school day, or at the weekend or during the holidays.
+When you can work depends on whether it is a school day, the weekend or during the holidays.
 Your age is also important.

 - on a school day, you can't work before the end of school hours (although some by-laws allow you to work for up to one hour before school)